nathanfx330/redleaf/readme.md

 5.  **Update Cache:** Once processing is complete, click **"3.
 Update Browse Cache"** to aggregate the new data for the Discovery page.

-6.  **Explore!** Navigate to the Discovery tab to search and browse your newly created knowledge base.
+6.  **Explore!** Navigate to the **Discovery** tab to search for keywords or browse entities. **Be sure to check the "Explore Relationships" tab to see the most common connections automatically found in your collection.**

 ## Directory Structure